 Relational health and connection matter.
 Secure, stable, and safe relationships between children and caring adults in the family and community contribute significantly to children’s healthy brain development, well-being, and mental health.

 A Brief History

-Recognizing the need for a qualified workforce, with mental health professionals who have the clinical skills needed to work with babies and young children, the Center for Child Counseling developed the Institute for Clinical Training in 2006.
-This helped close a critical gap in Palm Beach County for professional practice as most graduate students receive little of no education and clinical experience for the 0-6 population.
-In addition to an internship program and clinical supervision, the Institute offers extensive training on Social-Emotional Wellness for Young Children, Infant Mental Health, Play Therapy, Impact of Trauma on Brain Development, Adverse Childhood Experiences, and other related topics for professionals throughout Palm Beach County and beyond.
+Recognizing the need for a qualified workforce, with mental health professionals with the clinical skills needed to work with babies and young children, the organization's Play Therapy Academy was established (known now as the Institute for Clinical Training) in 2006, closing a gap in South Florida for professional practice, especially for the 0-6 population.
+In addition to a year-long internship program and clinical supervision, the Institute now offers extensive live and online training on a variety of topics.